-Find out why BMX athletes Todd Meyn and James Jones are excited about the Nitro World Games below:
+Find out why BMX athletes and Nitro favourites Todd Meyn and James Jones are excited about the Nitro World Games below:

 Launching in 2016, the event features big air formats, breakthrough ramp technology and innovative judging to push the competitors to the very limits of what’s possible in action sports.

 Skate legend Tony Hawk will join Nitro World Games co-creator Travis Pastrana as the co-host of the live broadcast, with Olympic snowboarder and television commentator Todd Richards named as the official host of the event.